theshanmuk/MAYA-Virtual-Voice-Assistant/README.md

 # M A Y A Skills
 - Opens a web applications what you want present in the system
 - Opens windows applications
-- Play a videos in Youtube and
+- Play a videos in Youtube
 - play songs in the system
 - search location for a place
 - Tells about something, by searching on the internet